2024 Medication Therapy Management Program

 - Pharmacists offer helpful tips on how to take your medicines

-- Pharmacists identify ways to reduce duplicative therapy
+- Pharmacists find ways to reduce duplicative therapy

 What is a Targeted Medication Review (TMR)?

-During a Targeted Medication Review, a pharmacist looks for opportunities to improve a member’s medication regimen.
-Following a TMR, a pharmacist may reach out to a member and/or his or her providers to discuss the findings.
-Targeted Medication Reviews are conducted on a quarterly basis for members who have not opted-out of the program.
+During a Targeted Medication Review, a pharmacist looks for opportunities to improve a member’s medication plan.
+After a TMR, a pharmacist may reach out to a member and/or his or her providers to discuss the findings.
+TMRs are conducted on a quarterly basis for members who have not opted-out of the program.

 How do I participate in the MTM program?

-Participation in the MTM program is voluntary and available at no cost to Tufts Health Unify members.
-Unify members may participate in this program at no cost even though the program is not considered a covered benefit.
+Participation in the MTM program is voluntary and available at no cost to Tufts Health One Care members.
+Members may participate in this program at no cost even though the program is not considered a covered benefit.

 How do I safely dispose of my unused and/or expired medications?